 What makes this meal quick is making it in an electric pressure cooker and what makes this meal so tasty is using fresh herbs, simple ingredients which you probably already have in your pantry and the perfect cut of meat.

-While in Walmart, I noticed the Smithfield All Natural Pork Tenderloin which I found in the pork section of the meat department.
+While at Walmart, I noticed the Smithfield All Natural Pork Tenderloin which I found in the pork section of the meat department.
 The perfect cut of meat for this recipe since pork loin is naturally lean.
 Smithfields All Natural Fresh pork is raised in the USA by Smithfield farm families and is naturally tender and juicy without added steroids, hormones or artificial ingredients.
 I love that since hubby and I are trying to stay away from all the chemicals found in food today.

-Lets begin making a quick and tasty meal:
+Let’s begin making a quick and tasty meal: